Dwight Peck's personal website

 Pirri approaches the col near the Chaudin on a day of variable weather.

 col near the Rochers de Chaudin (Cornettes de Bise on the upper left), already

 occupied by the Bouquetin Gang of Bise.

 Capo warns visitors off his 'turf'.

-(The route down to
+(The path down to

 Loz and Tanay contours awkwardly above the capo's butt down into the scree

 summit cross, newly added since our last visit here.
 Not that much of an improvement,

 really.
 (Nobody ever puts a crescent or an 8-armed elephant-goddess on

 young lady coming on up towards the top, 7 September 2002, with Dr Pirri somewhere